BCLPemerging.com

 How Do These Limits Impact Businesses?

 MCLs set the maximum concentration of a given contaminant that can be present in drinking water.
 Drinking water systems are ultimately responsible for meeting the applicable MCLs and are required to ensure that drinking water distributed to the public meets these limits.
-State agencies often include limits for discharges to drinking water sources to ensure that the drinking water provider can comply with the MCLs.
+State agencies often include limits for upstream discharges to drinking water sources to ensure that the drinking water provider can comply with the MCLs.

 Businesses that currently or historically have used PFAS compounds, or have reason to believe that they may be present in their effluent, should evaluate: